cyberaastrotth/cyberaastrotth/README.md

 - 👀 I’m interested in programacao
 - 🌱 I’m currently study python
 - 💞️ I’m looking to collaborate on nao sei ainda
-- 📫 How to reach me : i have ig @cyberaastrotth
+- 📫 How to reach me : ig @cyberaastrotth

 <3